karlangelo/MICB425_Project1/README.md

 5) Change each files listed from 'git status' (Pick the ones where your changes are merged with others)

+6) git add .

+7) git commit -m "Leave your msg here"

+8) git pull

+Pulls files that you don't have

+9) git push

 If these don't work feel free to post msg on Messenger (We'll always have a backup version, so don't worry if goes wrong).